csebuetnlp/xl-sum/README.md

 # XL-Sum

-This repository contains the code, data, and models of the paper titled [**"XL-Sum: Large-Scale Multilingual Abstractive Summarization for 44 Languages"**](http://arxiv.org/abs/2106.13822) published in *Findings of the Association for Computational Linguistics: ACL 2021.*
+This repository contains the code, data, and models of the paper titled [**"XL-Sum: Large-Scale Multilingual Abstractive Summarization for 44 Languages"**](https://aclanthology.org/2021.findings-acl.413/) published in *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021.*

 ## Table of Contents